paulinko/apple-blog/content/post/boskoop/index.md

 Boskoops are usually pretty big, and they are also heavy.
 A normal boskoop weighs around 200g but I regularily see big ones weighing 300 or 400g.

-I really like Boskoop, it's my favorite winter time snack and perfect in apple pie.
+I really like Boskoop, it is my favorite winter time snack and perfect in apple pie.

-Price: 2.99€ per kg / 2 big Apples (non organic)
+Price: 2.99€ per kg / ca. 3 big Apples (non organic)

 Rating: 8/10